Arudjreis/awesome-security-GRC/README.md

 #### International Organization for Standardization (ISO)

 [ISO/IEC 27005:2018
 Information technology – Security techniques – Information security risk management](https://www.iso.org/standard/75281.html) provides guidelines to managing _information security risks_ faced by organizations.
-The application of these guidelines can be applied to an Information Security Management System (ISMS) specified in ISO/IEC 27001 and and ISO/IEC 27002.
+The application of these guidelines can be applied to an Information Security Management System (ISMS) specified in ISO/IEC 27001 and ISO/IEC 27002.

 A technical committee named[ISO/IEC JTC 1/SC 27](https://www.iso.org/committee/45306.html) focus on the development of standards for the protection of information and ICT.